 As you enter beneath the large torii gate marking the sacred ground of the shrine you cross over a bridge, once inside if you again head over a bridge to the right there are two ponds.
 I understand these are striking in summer with red and white lotus but in spring with the blossom in full bloom is also creates a striking and calm area.

 These are known as the Genpei ponds, Gen for the Minamoto clan and Pei for Taira Clan.
-It was a 5 year battle between these Samurai and the victory of the Minamoto that led to Minamoto’s rule and the beginning of the Kamakura period.
+It was a 5-year battle between these Samurai and the victory of the Minamoto that led to Minamoto’s rule and the beginning of the Kamakura period.

 The Maiden, a ritual dance stage is shown in the photos below along with the 61 stone steps and the Tower Gate.
-These photos were taken in April 2010, a month earlier a 1000 year old Gingko tree that stood to the left of the steps fell down in high winds, the falling of the tree made national news, not only was the tree itself extremely old but it stood on the site where the third Minamoto Shogunate was stabbed to his death in 1219.
+These photos were taken in April 2010, a month earlier a 1000-year-old Gingko tree that stood to the left of the steps fell down in high winds, the falling of the tree made national news, not only was the tree itself extremely old but it stood on the site where the third Minamoto Shogunate was stabbed to his death in 1219.

 If you look closely at the Maiden in the foreground of the photo you can see a bride and groom in traditional Shinto wedding finery on the stage.
 Spring is a popular time for weddings in Japan so I’ll post more Shinto wedding photos from around the country in a later post.

 We’ve really enjoyed our visits to Kamakura and nearby Enoshima and would recommend a visit to the Hachimangu Shrine to anyone who’s visiting the area.
 They are two of our top day trip destinations for Tokyo.